Security and Reliability

 Our releases are performed using automated job pipelines and under the supervision of a group of “release managers” who are specifically trained to ensure a high-level of discipline in change management and risk mitigation.

-Customers can subscribe to maintenance and incident notifications at our resource center, as outlined in, Keeping up with OpenGov.
+Customers can subscribe to maintenance and incident notifications at our help center.

 Organizational

-In 2021, OpenGov invested more than $1M in our information security program to strengthen our security posture against potential threats.
-The Global Security Team employs an equal-opportunity security strategy to enable our business securely, prioritizing security best practices across our people, process and technology.
-OpenGov’s policies and procedures are based on NIST 800-53 recommended controls and are communicated to all employees on a regular basis.
-Additionally, all OpenGov personnel are required to complete a comprehensive information security and data privacy training upon joining and at least once yearly.
-A robust security awareness and phishing assessment program is also in place to keep our team members aware of prevailing threats on a continual basis.
+All OpenGov personnel are required to complete comprehensive information security and data privacy training upon joining and at least once yearly.
+A robust security awareness and phishing assessment program is also in place to keep our team members aware of prevailing threats.

 Technology Partners

-OpenGov takes a comprehensive view on security and balances it with providing a first-rate solution to its customers by partnering with industry-leading vendors and solution providers.
-We hold our technology partners to high standards of security and carefully review their security practices and actively work with them to continuously improve the overall security of our platform.
+OpenGov takes a comprehensive view of security and balances it with providing a first-rate solution to its customers by partnering with industry-leading vendors and solution providers.
+We hold our technology partners to high standards of security, prioritizing vendors that are SOC2 compliant and integrate with Okta.
+We carefully review their security practices and actively work with them to continuously improve the overall security of our platform.

 Accreditation